acmsigsoft/EmpiricalStandards/FAQ.md

 ### How do other disciplines go about this?
 Are they less diverse than SE?
 Do they have empirical standards that work and yield the discussed advantages?

 All communities attempt to write criteria for judging scientific work (such as reviewer guidelines) and some scientific communities (e.g. SIGPLAN), have attempted to write things sort of like “empirical standards.”
-These previous have met with some successes despite suffering from several problems including: (1) lack of detail; (2) trying to force everyone into an overly limited and outdated view of science (like logical positivism); (3) failing to distinguishing between dissimilar methodologies.
+These previous attempts have met with some successes despite suffering from several problems including: (1) lack of detail; (2) trying to force everyone into an overly limited and outdated view of science (like logical positivism); (3) failing to distinguishing between dissimilar methodologies.
 Our standards are far more detailed and comprehensive, without imposing a singular epistemological or ontological position.
 We accomplish this by having different approaches for different standards.
-Our community’s high level of methodological diversity both necessitates and obviates this multi-standard approach.
+Our community’s high level of methodological diversity both necessitates this multi-standard approach.

 ### It would be useful to cover method X as well.
 Are you planning to?